-A person or company that makes money by building houses or renovating existing properties for sale.‘the premises could be worth as much as £100 million to a property developer’
+A person or company that makes money by building houses or renovating existing properties for sale.‘the East End became a goldmine for property developers’

 - ‘Vehicle ownership has reached such mind-boggling levels that tackling parking has become a big issue for property developers.’

 - ‘The villain was a fictitious property developer, who lived in a rural retreat with a swimming pool.’

 - ‘I'd assumed the property developer was just doing up the house for a quick turn-around.’

 - ‘Some property developers may persist with freeholds or leaseholds, which protect their commercial interests more.’